-A concatenation of operations of misplaced concreteness thus allow the gaps, overlaps, and voids in the interrelated capacities of such systems to construct a more "accurate" account of its own operations.23
+A concatenation of operations of misplaced concreteness thus allow the gaps, overlaps, and voids in the interrelated capacities of such systems to construct a more "accurate" account of its own operations.

-Fuller's recipe for critical media engagement feels like the basis of what might be termed a computational vernacular.
-A computational vernacular is about working withing the constraints of available resources, rather than living with a fantasy of negligible time or unlimited storage.
-A computational vernacular rejects the sense of disembodiment, rather if locates itself in interactions between many bodies.
-A computational vernacular finds itself in conversational forms that are open to happy accidents.
-A computational vernacular rejects the "false neutrality" of the seamless universal design solution, embracing instead the tips and tricks of specific tools, in specific contexts.
-A computational vernacular tears open its seams proudly displaying its glitches and gaps.
-A computational vernacular rejects the illusory construction of an isolated artist sitting at a blank canvas creating works from scratch.
-Instead the computational vernacular thrives on working with the contingencies of existing systems, and embraces working with boundary objects as a means of bridging diverse communities of practices.
+Fuller's recipe for critical media engagement feels like the basis of what might be termed a digital vernacular.
+A digital vernacular is about working withing the constraints of available resources, rather than living with a fantasy of negligible time or unlimited storage.
+A digital vernacular rejects the sense of disembodiment, rather if locates itself in interactions between many bodies.
+A digital vernacular finds itself in conversational forms that are open to happy accidents.
+A digital vernacular rejects the "false neutrality" of the seamless universal design solution, embracing instead the tips and tricks of specific tools, in specific contexts.
+A digital vernacular tears open its seams proudly displaying its glitches and gaps.
+A digital vernacular rejects the illusory construction of an isolated artist sitting at a blank canvas creating works from scratch.
+Instead the digital vernacular thrives on working with the contingencies of existing systems, and embraces working with boundary objects as a means of bridging diverse communities of practices.

-23 Matthew Fuller, 104.
+&lt;sup>23 Matthew Fuller, 104.